bzdeck/bzdeck/README.md

   </VirtualHost>
   ```

+6. Add a new host in your `/etc/hosts`: `127.0.0.1 local.bzdeck.com`
-6. Restart your Apache server
+7. Restart your Apache server
-7. Open `http://local.bzdeck.com/` in your browser
+8. Open `http://local.bzdeck.com/` in your browser